akshatjaipuria/AWS-Deployment/FaceRecognition-Part2/README.md

   Link to custom dataset: https://drive.google.com/drive/folders/1GQNfGR63a3QzND5jx-8zXdkcjd7fyK7s?usp=sharing
 - The images in the above datasets are mostly facial images and each of the images had to be aligned to get the frontal alignment of each face.
 - Repetition of folders had to be taken care of and no duplicates are maintained.
-- The above prepared data is then split into 70:30::train:validation sets.
+- The above prepared data is then split into 70:30:: train:validation sets.

 <h2>Model</h2>